Koenkk/zigbee2mqtt.io/docs/devices/HS2WD-E.md

 ## Notes

+### Device specific configuration
+This devices does not have any device specific configuration.

 ### Triggering the alarm
 The alarm can be trigged by publishing to `zigbee2mqtt/[DEVICE_ID]/set` message `{"warning": {"duration": 10, "mode": "emergency", "strobe": false}}`.